openmanuscript/openmanuscript/README.md

 data to the new tool.
 The writer can create a workflow that best supports a personal, intuitive and specific way of crafting novels.

+# Advantages of OpenManuscript

+The advantages of the OpenManuscript format are many:

+- OpenManuscript is an open standard, and we are developing a community of support around it.
+Over time, this community will grow to support and include many tools and workflows.
+- OpenManuscript invites innovation and expansion, because it is an open standard.
+Developers across the world are encouraged to add extensions, applications and editors of all types to this community.
+- The OpenManuscript standard instantly integrates with any backup system you have.
+Nothing special is needed to use Dropbox, Google drive, or any other backup system.
+- The OpenManuscript standard is extensible.
+You can add your own files, organization schemes, and workflows to this without disrupting the basic OpenManuscript data.
+- The author can use favorite tools for editing.
+Any tool written to comply with the OpenManuscript format - even the latest, greatest web-enabled, iphone-capable editor - can be used with this data.

+The bigger the community, the better it is for all of us!

 ## The Overall Workflow for OpenManuscript
 <p align="center">
 <img src="img/workflow.png" width="65%">